Skip to main content

 • Lead and Opportunity Management: Tracks potential sales leads and opportunities, aiding in the organization and prioritization of sales efforts.

-• Document Management: Stores and organizes financial documents, making it easy to retrieve important files when needed.
+• Document Management: Stores and organizes financial documents of direct sales, making it easy to retrieve important files when needed.

 • Integration Capabilities: Connects with other software systems, such as email, calendar, and third-party applications, to streamline operations.